joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 ---
 title: "How Many Input Combinations Do Video Game Controllers Have?"
 description: "Video game controllers have many input mechanisms.
 Let's count how ways you can combine them!"
-heroImage: '/snes-gamepad.webp'
+heroImage: "/video-game-controllers/snes-gamepad.webp"
-pubDate: 'Dec 18, 2024'
+pubDate: "Dec 18, 2024"
 ---

 ## Video Game Controllers Have Many Degrees of Freedom

 I love video games that utilize [knowledge-based unlocks](https://www.youtube.com/watch?v=tkv05ZO7d8I).
 These games hide secrets that players can technically access right away, but they lack the knowledge to do so.
-My favorite games that do this are [*Outer Wilds*](https://www.mobiusdigitalgames.com/outer-wilds-text-adventure.html), [*Void Stranger*](https://store.steampowered.com/app/2121980/Void_Stranger/), and [*Tunic*](https://tunicgame.com/).
+My favorite games that do this are [_Outer Wilds_](https://www.mobiusdigitalgames.com/outer-wilds-text-adventure.html), [_Void Stranger_](https://store.steampowered.com/app/2121980/Void_Stranger/), and [_Tunic_](https://tunicgame.com/).

-*Tunic*, in particular, hides several secrets behind obscure combinations of button presses that the player is very unlikely to stumble upon by accident.
+_Tunic_, in particular, hides several secrets behind obscure combinations of button presses that the player is very unlikely to stumble upon by accident.

 (don't worry, no spoilers)

-My question is, exactly *how* unlikely is it that a player will discover these types of secrets accidentally?
+My question is, exactly _how_ unlikely is it that a player will discover these types of secrets accidentally?
 The answer depends on the input device.
 Specifically, it depends on how many possible combinations of inputs the controller has.

 Out of sheer curiosity, I decided to count them!